GenesysPureEngagePremise/cassandra-es-index/README.md

 * **Yes**: Plugin works without problem.
 * **Limited**: Plugin should work but testing is limited.

-# Changes
-## Version 9.1.001
-* Support for Cassandra 3.11.3
-* Support for ES HTTPS, tested with X-Pack and SearchGuard
-* Support for ES authentication, tested with X-Pack and SearchGuard
-* Ability to set unicast-hosts using environment variables or system properties

-## Version 9.1.000
-* Support for Cassandra 3.11.2
-* Support for Elasticsearch 6.x
-* Single jar deployment
-* Support for setting options using environment variables or system properties

-## Version 9.0.000
-* Support for Cassandra 3.11.x (3.0-10 are not supported)
-* Support for Elasticsearch 5.x
-* EsIndex only uses ES HTTP/S REST interface
-* PERF: Reduced memory footprint as Jest client is much lighter than ES client
-* PERF: Streaming partition iterator load rows as they are requested by the client
-* Per DC/Rack options, it's possible to use different settings in different DC/Rack.
-Syntax is for option "option-name" is \<dcname>.option-name
-* Support for index truncate (truncate table)
-* Support for index rebuild (Nodetool command)
-* Creating a new index on a table with existing data will build the index on that data
-* It is possible to keep data in ES longer than Cassandra by applying a TTL shift or scheduled index delete
-* Index column will contain ES metadata for the corresponding row, first row also have the response metadata
-* Analytic mode will not delete data from ES at all even if it's TTLed or explicitly deleted
-* Thank to per DC/Rack options it's possible to explicitly connect to specific ES nodes in a DC
-* Automatic paging of ES queries is now supported
-* It is now possible to start Cassandra on a failed ES configuration in order to correct the configuration
-* EsIndex will no longer request attributes that are not needed to load the Cassandra rows
-* The only way to configure the index is by using options provided in the create index command or using the special update command

 # Distribution

 ## Building from sources